 MrSpeakers Ether O

 This is not the Flow edition, we did not actually opt to retain the Flow edition because I have a personal preference for the original Ether Open without Flow.
-If you move quick enough you can grab a refurbished one for $999 from MrSpeakers main website which I think is a bargain these days.
+If you move quick enough you can grab a refurbished one for $999 from MrSpeakers’ main website which I think is a bargain these days.
 They do have the Ether 2 just announced which we hope to review in due course.

 Straight up the Ether is more comfortable than the D8000 for a few reasons.
 The Ether is much lighter at 380g compared to the 523g of the D8000.
 The Nitinol and leather headband system is very comfortable with excellent weight distribution compared to the more uneven D8000 experience.
 Like the LCD-4, the Ether uses thicker sealing leather pads and they may get a bit hotter over a while compared to the foam of the D8000.

 MrSpeakers use the V-Planar tech for their driver design.
 This is a variation of an existing planar manufacturing technique known as knurling.
 The whole focus of this technique is to vastly reduce the possibility of non-linear planar motion which can result in artifacts in audio reproduction from planar cans.
-They do this by producing a concertina effect which folds the diaphragm before general use in order to strengthen the physical structure of the diaphragm during rapid tensioning effects when sound is reproduced via a source or amp.
+They do this by producing a concertina effect that folds the diaphragm before general use in order to strengthen the physical structure of the diaphragm during rapid tensioning effects when sound is reproduced via a source or amp.

 The Ether’s specs rating is pretty close to the D8000 in terms of sensitivity at 96dB compared to 98dB with a lighter resistance load of 23Ω compared to 60Ω.
 Both should perform at similar levels on similar amp setups.